KelvinFerraz/api-investing/README.md

 ## How to start?

-Create a enviroment to your dependences:
+Create a environment to your dependences:

-### create enviroment
+### create environment
 ```
 python3 -m venv env && source env/bin/activate
 ```